Cherokee Nuclear Power Plant

-The Cherokee Nuclear Power Plant is an uncompleted energy project 10 mi outside Gaffney, South Carolina, United States.
-In the early 1970s, Duke Power started construction on a three-reactor nuclear power plant at the site.
+The Cherokee Nuclear Power Plant is an incomplete energy project 10 mi outside Gaffney, South Carolina, United States.
+In the early 1970s, Duke Power started constructing a three-reactor nuclear power plant at the site.
 However, the project stalled due to economic problems by the early 1980s, leading to the project's eventual abandonment.
 In 1987, the power plant was the site of an underwater film studio built by Hollywood director James Cameron, for the film The Abyss.